hbctraining/DGE_workshop_salmon_online/lessons/08a_DGE_LRT_results.md

 ## Identifying clusters of genes with shared expression profiles

-We now have this list of ~7K significant genes that we know are changing in some way across the three different sample groups, what do we do next?
+We now have this list of ~7K significant genes that we know are changing in some way across the three different sample groups.
+What do we do next?

-A good next step is to identify groups of genes that share a pattern of expression change across the sample groups (levels) of our condition.
-For example, with the MOV10 dataset we might be interested in genes that exhibit low expression in the `Mov10_KD` samples, increase in control samples and further increased for the `Mov10_OE` sample groups (i.e. KD < CTL < OE).

-To identify groups of genes which share expression patterns we will be using a clustering tool called `degPatterns` from the 'DEGreport' package.
-The `degPatterns` tool uses a hierarchical clustering approach based on pair-wise correlations between genes, then cuts the hierarchical tree to generate groups of genes with similar expression profiles.
+A good next step is to identify groups of genes that share a pattern of expression change across the sample groups (levels).
+To do this we will be using a clustering tool called `degPatterns` from the 'DEGreport' package.
+The `degPatterns` tool uses a **hierarchical clustering approach based on pair-wise correlations** between genes, then cuts the hierarchical tree to generate groups of genes with similar expression profiles.
 The tool cuts the tree in a way to optimize the diversity of the clusters, such that the variability inter-cluster > the variability intra-cluster.

 Before we begin clustering, we will first subset our rlog transformed normalized counts to retain only the differentially expressed genes (padj < 0.05).
-It may take some time to run the clustering on 7K genes, and so for class demonstration purposes we will subset to keep only top 1000 genes sorted by p-adjusted value.
+In out case, it may take some time to run the clustering on 7K genes, and so for class demonstration purposes we will subset to keep only the top 1000 genes sorted by p-adjusted value.

 ```r
 # Subset results for faster cluster finding (for classroom demo purposes)